-Dr. John de la Parra is an ethnobotanist and plant chemist with expertise in food crops and medicinal plants and is currently President of the Society for Economic Botany.
+Dr. John de la Parra is an ethnobotanist and plant chemist with expertise in food crops and medicinal plants and is past President of the Society for Economic Botany.
 His research has focused on new techniques for the optimization of valuable chemical attributes of plants in field and controlled environment agriculture, as well as the promotion of a sustainable food system that includes the knowledge held by indigenous populations.

 John is the Director of the Global Food Portfolio at The Rockefeller Foundation where he works to advance a more nourishing and sustainable food system.
 He drives programming, grantmaking, performance, and partnership within The Global Food Portfolio, including two core programs – the Food System Vision Prize and the Periodic Table of Food.